wadedesir/time-tracking-dashboard/README.md

 ### Here are some snippets of code I feel particularly proud of:

-This is just a quick example of what angular makes possible.
-Here i've used an \*ngFor attribute that creates an individual span element for each clickable time option the user has access to.
+This here is just a quick example of what angular makes possible.
+Below i've used an \*ngFor attribute that creates an individual span element for each clickable time option the user has access to.
 I've also set the current active option using a quick conditional that checks if that specific element contains the text for the currently active time scale.

 ```html
 <span